 Getting to Krk by bus

 There are many daily buses from Rijeka to Krk Town, with a journey time of just over 1 hour.
-See the Autotrans website for more details.
+More details on the Arriva website.

 There is a ferry line operated from Merag on the island of Cres to Valbiska on Krk, run by Jadrolinija.
 This car ferry operates several times a day, and its journey time is 25 minutes.

 Jadrolinija also run a car ferry from Lopar on Rab to Valbiska.
 Again, the route operates several times a day, with a journey time of 1 hour and 20 minutes.